Jose134/osuThumb/README.md

 This is a program that will generate thumbnails for my osu! youtube videos (lately I've been too lazy to make them manually)

+# GUIDE UwU

 ## The .layout file format
-It's just a text file, the syntax for these files is pretty simple
+It's just a text file, the syntax for these files is pretty simple.

-you create an object like this
+You create an object like this:

 { ObjectType\
   property1: value\